Jubster7/Turquoise/README.md

 # Turquoise
-Compiler for custom Turquoise language
+Compiler for custom language: Turquoise written in c#